Perch raises $30M from Nuveen to expand access to community solar savings for all Read >

 • Prevailing wages are required for any labor associated with project construction

-A low-income subscriber has been defined in HB 908 as having an annual household income that so at or below 200% of the federal poverty level and a moderate-income subscriber as gross annual household income is at or below 80% of state median income level.
+A low-income subscriber has been defined in HB 908 as having an annual household income that is at or below 200% of the federal poverty level and a moderate-income subscriber as gross annual household income is at or below 80% of state median income level.
 LMI subscribers may also be identified by the Environmental Justice Screening Tool as being in a census tract that is an overburdened or underserved community.

 Additionally, the program addresses some of the siting restriction issues solar projects have been facing by expanding tax exemptions as well as incentivizing project development on rooftops, brownfields, or co-location with farmland.